Woww2711/Face-Liveness-Detection-YOLOv9/README.md

 Google Colab was used for training
 -
 - GPU: T4 since it is free for some hours, took 3-4 days
+- More to be updated

+## Deploy
+In progress...